School IPM 2020 is a long-term collaborative initiative working to reduce pest problems and pesticide hazards in U.S. schools.

 The project is part of a national, multi-agency collaboration with a common goal of reducing risks associated with pests and pest management practices in schools.
 The team chose to focus on one of the earliest steps involved in the IPM implementation effort–IPM education.

 The full training course is available at no cost at www.PestDefenseForHealthySchools.com.
-In-person training materials are available for download on eXtension here.
+In-person training materials are available for download here.
 For questions or feedback on the training, please contact firstname.lastname@example.org.

 The coordination of the National School IPM Steering Committee is supported by funding of the USDA North Central IPM Center